Cleaning GuidesHow to Defrost a Freezer

 We’ll all probably agree that this is the one household chore that somewhat gets neglected along with cleaning your oven, tidying up your pantry, or washing the windows.

-- you want to learn how to clean your fridge in less than an hour,
+That said, sanitising your refrigerator is an errand you just simply have to run.
+Now, let’s learn how to clean your fridge in less than an hour!

 Time needed: 30 minutes.

-Unplug the appliance before getting on with the job, it’s common sense.
+Unplug the appliance before getting on with the job.
 Not that it’s impossible to clean it on the inside while it’s on, but who would want to have cold hands while doing it?